-Engine Assembly Checklist for IO-390-C Series Engines (Cont.)
+Engine Assembly Checklist for IO-390-D Series Engines (Cont.)
 Item Comments Done Complete the "Injection Nozzle Installation" procedure in Chapter 73-10.
 Install new fuel lines and complete the "Fuel Line Installation" procedure in Chapter 73-10.
 Complete the "Starter Installation" procedure in Chapter 72-70.
 Complete the "Alternator and Bracket Installation" and "Alternator Belt Installation" procedures in Chapter 72-70.
-Install the engine in the airframe per instructions in the IO-390-C Series Engine Installation and Operation Manual and applicable Airframe Maintenance Manual.
+Install the engine in the airframe per instructions in the IO-390-D Series Engine Installation and Operation Manual and applicable Airframe Maintenance Manual.
 Complete the "Add Oil to the Engine" procedure in Chapter 12-10.
 Complete an "Operational Ground Check" per Chapter 72-00.
+Complete the field run-in, run-up, flight test, and break-in per the "Field Run-In" and "Engine Initiation" Chapters of the IO-390-D Series Engine Installation and Operation Manual.